alexfriedman39/alexfriedman39.fastrobots.github.io/Lab5.md

   - refer to stefan's
 - change code so that new speed is calculated even when distance sensor doesn't update
   - should result in faster frequency
+  - compare this to before
+- use extrapolation to calculate derivative control
+  - use else if for when distance sensor data is NOT ready
+  - see eqn in Mikayla's code